How to Fix 404 Page Not Found Error

 Resolution-Here are some other things to try when you get a 404 error

-1. Retry the web page by clicking the refresh/reload button or trying the URL from the address bar again.
+1. Retry the web page by clicking the refresh/reload button in your browser or trying the URL from the address bar again.
 The 404 Not Found error has been known to appear on occasion even if there is no real issue so a simple refresh will often load the page you were looking for.

 2. Check for errors in the URL.
 Often times the 404 Not Found error appears because the URL was typed wrong or the link that was clicked on points to the wrong URL.